wirebits/PicoHID-Scripter/README.md

 5. Open `CIRCUITPY`.
    - There are two important things in it : `lib` folder and `code.py` file.
 6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases)
-   - Latest is `adafruit-circuitpython-bundle-9.x-mpy-20240709.zip`.
 7. Extarct the ZIP file.
 8. Go to the `lib` folder in the extracted ZIP file.
 9. Copy `adafruit_hid` folder in the `lib` folder of `CIRCUITPY`.
 10. Done!
-Now, Raspberry Pi Pico or Pico W is ready to use as a USB Rubber Ducky.
+Now, Raspberry Pi Pico is ready to use as a USB Rubber Ducky.

 # Supported Boards
 - Raspberry Pi Pico